jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 Use a three level structure, that will match team structure and git repo structure:

 * application: deployment.yaml, config map... for each application,
-* shared services like Kafka, Database, LDAP as a base, reusable between environment
+* shared services like Kafka, Database, LDAP,... as reusable services between environments
 * Cluster and infrastructure: network, cluster, storage, policies...

-So for each "solution" those three level will be separate repository:
+So for each "solution" those three levels will be separate repository:

 * <solution_name>-gitops-apps
 * <solution_name>-gitops-services
 * <solution_name>-gitops-infra

 Now the different deployment environments can be using different k8s clusters or the same cluster with different namespaces.

+With the adoption of ArgoCD we can have one bootstrap app that start apps to monitor each of those layers.

 ### Services